jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Conclusion

-Hashing the user's password with a correctly configured **Argon2** algorithm and using a long random **salt** and long random **pepper** provides very strong password protection, even in the case of a database breach.
-If the pepper is discovered it stills offers good protection against dictionary, brute force and reverse hash lookup attacks.
+Hashing the user's password with a correctly configured **Argon2** algorithm and a long, random, unique **salt** and a long random **pepper** provides very strong password protection, even in the case of a database breach.
+If the pepper is discovered and the database is breached Argon2 stills offers protection against dictionary and brute force attacks.
+In this case strong passwords are recommended.

-Two more aspects that should be delved into in more depth are the lengths of the salts and peppers and the parameters for tuning the Argon2 hashing algorithm.
+Two more aspects that should be delved into in more depth are the lengths of the passwords, salts, pepper and the parameters for tuning the Argon2 hashing algorithm.

 # Further Reading